shallomkanyori/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - **Task 7: There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important.** Write a function that prints the last digit of a number and return the value of the last digit.
 - **Task 8: I'm a federal agent Jack Bauer, and today is the longest day of my life.** Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 - **Task 9: Learn your times table.** Write a function that prints the 9 times table, starting with 0.
+- **Task 10: a + b.** Write a function that adds two integers and returns the result.